MrDamiAde/Entra-ID/README.md

 ### Bulk Uploading Using Bulk Operations

-I used the bulk operation tool to import the 1000 users in 1 go.
+I used the bulk operation tool to import the 1000 users into Entra ID.